Bettor caps big weekend by nailing $263,000 parlay

 The parlay was first reported by the Las Vegas Review-Journal.

-The $263,000 score was the icing on a banner weekend for the bettor, who, according to Stoneback, "came out of the blue" and also hit a big three-team parlay on Sunday.
+The $263,000 score was the icing on the cake in a banner weekend for the bettor, who, according to Stoneback, "came out of the blue" and also hit a big three-team parlay on Sunday.

 Stoneback said the bettor did not hedge his bet with an MGM book.

 "Sunday wasn't very good and last night was terrible," Stoneback said Tuesday morning.
-"Within a half hour before game time, we took another five-figure money-line bet on the Lions, just to pile it on."
+"Within a half-hour before game time, we took another five-figure money-line bet on the Lions, just to pile it on."